 It is usually an episodic headache that is associated with certain features such as sensitivity to light, sound or movement; nausea and vomiting often accompany the headache.

 Migraines are 3 times more common among women than among men.
-Migraine, the most common cause of headache, afflicts approximately 15% of women and 6% of men.
+Migraine, the most common cause of headache (Homeopathy Treatment for Headache), afflicts approximately 15% of women and 6% of men.

 CLASSIFICATION– The following types are: